reactive-python/reactpy-django/docs/src/reference/template-tag.md

 ## PyScript Setup

-This template tag configures the current page to be able to run `pyscript` by loading PyScript's static files.
+This template tag configures the current page to be able to run `pyscript`.

-You can optionally include a list of Python packages to install within the PyScript environment, or a [PyScript configuration dictionary](https://docs.pyscript.net/2024.6.1/user-guide/configuration/).
+You can optionally use this tag to configure the current PyScript enviroment.
+For example, you can include a list of Python packages to automatically install within the PyScript environment.

 === "my_template.html"